corpusculejs/babel-preset/README.md

 > ## 🛠 Status: In Development
-> @corpuscule/babel-preset is currently under heavy development.
+> @corpuscule/babel-preset is currently under development.
 Feedback is always welcome, but be careful with using it in production.
-API is not ready yet and can receive large changes.

 # @corpuscule/babel-preset
 [![Latest Stable Version](https://img.shields.io/npm/v/@corpuscule/babel-preset.svg)](https://www.npmjs.com/package/@corpuscule/babel-preset)